-When deciding which hemp oil to use, these are the criteria you should look out for:
+When deciding which hemp oil extract to use, these are the criteria you should look for:

-- The hemp plants should be 100 percent organically grown to minimize exposure to pesticides.
+- The hemp plants should be 100% organically grown to minimize exposure to pesticides.
 Look for European Union certified organic agricultural hemp, which has strict purity standards.

 - The hemp oil should be extracted using CO2, ethanol, or olive oil.
 Avoid butane or hexane extraction as it can leave behind harmful solvent residues.
 If opting for olive oil, make sure you store in a dark, cool place to prevent rancidity.

-Each person has a different genetic and biochemical makeup.
-This means people will respond to different doses of CBD, so you will have to test to see which doses are best for you.
+But each person has a different genetic and biochemical makeup.
+This means individuals will respond differently to the same dose of hemp oil, so you will have to experiment to see which dose is best for you.

 Safety and side effects.